aqipro/aqilink-docs/docs/installation/app-download.md

 ### Other related Software

-While the most important download will be for sure the **`aqilink`** Docker image, you can download the following additional software from our delivery portal by using the URLs below.
-Note: Some downloads may only required if you run the related storage system.
+While the most important download is undoubtedly the  **`aqilink`** Docker image, you can download the following additional software from our delivery portal using the URLs provided.
+Note: Some downloads may only be required if you run the associated storage system.

 > You must provide a valid license key in the URL to download the software!